 Charles Miller - co-PI will be responsible for the CARVE flights and flight planning, data analysis from the CARVE instruments, and coordination of the LAB flights and flight planning with ground-based observations.
 Dr Miller is the CARVE PI and will ensure that the scheduling and use of the CARVE platform in this project will not jeopardize the CARVE Baseline Investigation requirements.

-Colm Sweeney - co-PI, flask analysis, ……etc
+Colm Sweeney - co-PI, Will provide logistical support during each campaign and be responsible for analysis of in-situ data on collected on the CARVE aircraft as well as help in flight planning.
+Sweeney has extensive experience planning, analyzing and executing campaigns to measure CO2, CO and CH4 in urban and rural areas.

 We will also be collaborating with Steve Wofsy, Harvard University, who will….?